brocaar/chirpstack-docs/content/guides/mqtt-authentication.md

 # MQTT authentication & authorization

-The LoRa Server project does not handle MQTT authentication and authorization for you, this is the responsibility of the MQTT broker.
+The ChirpStack Network Server and Application Server do not handle MQTT authentication and authorization for you as this is the responsibility of the MQTT broker.
 To restrict gateways and applications so that they can only publish and subscribe to their own MQTT topics, it is recommended to setup MQTT authentication and authorization.